Tulsa race massacre: Arrest of Rowland

-On the morning after the incident, Henry Carmichael, a white detective, and Henry C. Pack, a Black patrolman, located Rowland on Greenwood Avenue and detained him.
-Pack was one of two Black officers on the city's police force of about 45 officers.
+On the morning after the incident, Henry Carmichael, a white detective, and Henry C. Pack, a black patrolman, located Rowland on Greenwood Avenue and detained him.
 Rowland was initially taken to the Tulsa city jail at the corner of First Street and Main Street.
 Late that day, Police Commissioner J. M. Adkison said he had received an anonymous telephone call threatening Rowland's life.
 He ordered Rowland transferred to the more secure jail on the top floor of the Tulsa County Courthouse.

-Rowland was well-known among attorneys and other legal professionals within the city, many of whom knew him through his work as a shoeshiner.
+Rowland was well known among attorneys and other legal professionals within the city, many of whom knew him through his work as a shoeshiner.
 Some witnesses later recounted hearing several attorneys defend Rowland in their conversations with one another.
 One of the men said, "Why, I know that boy, and have known him a good while.
 That's not in him."

 Newspaper coverage

-The Tulsa Tribune, owned, published, and edited by Richard Lloyd Jones, and one of two white-owned papers which were published in Tulsa, broke the story in that afternoon's edition with the headline: "Nab Negro for Attacking Girl In an Elevator," describing the alleged incident.
-According to some witnesses, the same edition of the Tribune included an editorial warning of a potential lynching of Rowland, titled "To Lynch Negro Tonight."
+The Tulsa Tribune, owned, published, and edited by Richard Lloyd Jones, and one of two white-owned papers that were published in Tulsa, broke the story in that afternoon's edition with the headline: "Nab Negro for Attacking Girl In an Elevator", describing the alleged incident.
+According to some witnesses, the same edition of the Tribune included an editorial warning of a potential lynching of Rowland, titled "To Lynch Negro Tonight".
 The paper was known at the time to have a "sensationalist" style of news writing.
-Allegedly all original copies of that issue of the paper have apparently been destroyed, and the relevant page is missing from the microfilm copy.
+Allegedly, all original copies of that issue of the paper have apparently been destroyed, and the relevant page is missing from the microfilm copy.
 The Tulsa Race Riot Commission in 1997 offered a reward for a copy of the editorial, which went unclaimed.
-A copy of the "Tulsa Tribune" of 1 June 1921 was found: on the front page was an article headlined "Nab Negro for attacking girl in an Elevator" [right].
+A copy of the Tulsa Tribune of June 1, 1921, was found: on the front page was an article headlined "Nab Negro for attacking girl in an Elevator" [right].
 The editorial page was also found: it did not have an article headlined "To Lynch A Negro Tonight".
 Other newspapers of the time like The Black Dispatch and the Tulsa World did not call attention to any such editorial after the event.
-So the exact content of the column – and whether or not it existed at all – remains in dispute.
+So, the exact content of the column—and whether or not it existed at all—remains in dispute.
 However, Chief of Detectives James Patton attributed the cause of the riots entirely to the newspaper account and stated, "If the facts in the story as told the police had only been printed I do not think there would have been any riot whatsoever."